 Your current insurance provider may offer alternate fuel or hybrid discounts and you just don’t know about them.
 This is why it’s so important to ask your agent or someone at your insurer if they have any discounts related to these vehicles.

 You especially want to ask if you have a car insurance policy with any of the following carriers.
 Because each of them offer hybrid or alternate fuel discounts:

 If the insurance company that sold you your policy doesn’t offer this type of discount, shop around.
-And compare auto insurance quotes from a number of other carriers.
+Make sure you compare quotes from several auto insurance companies.

 Most insurance companies don’t really care which alternative fuel or hybrid vehicle you buy or drive.
 Rather, they care about and look at most of the same components and factors they consider when insuring any other car.